Financial-Times/o-forms/README.md

 This markup will always be generated dynamically if the [errorSummary option](#form-instance) is set to `true`.

 ## Sass
+`o-forms` has a primary mixin; `oForms()`.

-You can include styles for every input type and feature by calling the `o-forms` primary mixin:
+You can include styles for every input type and feature by calling that mixin:
 ```scss
 @import 'o-forms';
 @include oForms();